 - Now select Never install driver software from Windows Update.

-After doing that you can uninstall your current graphic card driver and download the older version from your graphic card manufacturer.
-Remember to download older version of the driver only if the latest version isn’t working properly for you.
+After doing that you can uninstall your current graphics card driver and download the older version from your graphic card manufacturer.
+Remember to download an older version of the driver only if the latest version isn’t working properly for you.

 EVGA Precision X is an overclocking tool for Nvidia graphic cards, and it has been reported that the latest version of this tool causes some issues with Battlefield 4.
 According to users, they can’t even launch the game because it crashes to desktop all the time.

 So far, only solution is to disable EVGA Precision X while playing Battlefield 4, or if you really need to use EVGA Precision X, you can switch to the previous version that works great with Battlefield 4.